mikaelkaron/troopjs-learn/requirejs/readme.md

 ```bash
 $ bower install
 ```
+> After adding a dependency to `bower.json` you should always make it available to RequireJS by executing `bower install`.

 Before we do anything more specific we want to make sure our general setup works by creating a configuration that will log `"ok"` to the developer console.